InTEGr8or/whywetech/content/posts/testing-to-learn/_index.md

 When a test reveals that one of your answers was wrong, you have learned something very valuable.
 The how-tos and guided tutorials don't tell you much about the wrong assumptions you might be making.

 Whenever we want to know if a person understands a topic we start asking them questions about it.
 Those are little tests.
-It doesn't prove they know the whole subject, so if we need higher levels of expertise, we continue to ask questions or we observe them working under real-world simulating test conditions.
+It doesn't prove they know the whole subject, so if we need higher levels of expertise, we continue to ask questions or we observe them working under real-world simulated test conditions.

 This is the same process involved in learning by "experience".
 Experience has a very broad definition, but in the context of learning it simply means you have been _tested_ with active business challenges.